configcat/docs/website/docs/sdk-reference/csharp.md

 ---
 id: csharp
-title: .NET, .NET Core SDK Reference
+title: C# SDK Reference
-description: ConfigCat .NET, .NET Core SDK Reference.
-This is a step-by-step guide on how to use feature flags in your .NET, .NET Core application.
+description: ConfigCat C# SDK Reference.
+This is a step-by-step guide on how to use feature flags in your C# application.
 ---

 This page is outdated, please see the [ConfigCat .NET SDK Reference here](dotnet.md)